 Not necessary for this item

-(2004).Agile manufacturing system scheduling using genetic algorithms and simulated annealing [Master’s thesis, the American University in Cairo].
+(2004).Agile manufacturing system scheduling using genetic algorithms and simulated annealing [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

 Masoud, Sherif.
 Agile manufacturing system scheduling using genetic algorithms and simulated annealing.
 2004.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.